 Only the first default date for a debt matters

-There can only be one default date for a debt.
-Your credit file will normally show a default marker each month afterwards until the debt is settled – but here it is the first default date that matters.
+So when people talk about “the default date for a debt”, it is the first default date that matters.
+Not the ones for later months.
 The whole debt will disappear six years after the first default.

 What can you do if a default date looks wrong?